yashuppot/PAINTINSPACE/README.md

 # Paint In Space
-A space themed clone of Microsoft Paint made in python.
+A space themed clone of Microsoft Paint made in python using pygame and tkinter.

 <br>